 building more representative neurovascular models using stem cells

-understanding disease mechanisms using genetic engineering approaches
+understanding cellular function and disease mechanisms using genetic engineering approaches

 developing improved methods for assessing drug transport, distribution, and efficacy